Michigan–Michigan State football rivalry: 1913 and 1915: M.A.C.'s first victories

-1934: MSU snaps Michigan's 22-game unbeaten streak
+1934: MSC snaps Michigan's 22-game unbeaten streak

-In 1934, Michigan State coach Charlie Bachman led the Spartans to a 16–0 victory in Ann Arbor.
+In 1934, Michigan State College (The Spartans as of 1925) coach Charlie Bachman led the Spartans to a 16–0 victory in Ann Arbor.
 Michigan State dominated the game statistically with 182 yards from scrimmage to 72 for Michigan, and with 15 first downs to three for Michigan.
-The loss broke Michigan's 22-game unbeaten streak dating back to October 1931.
-It was also the Spartans' first victory over the Wolverines since 1915 and only the third in 29 games.
+The loss broke Michigan's 22-game unbeaten streak dating back to October 1931, though it contained multiple ties.
 After the game, a group of Michigan State supporters rushed the field and attempted to tear down the goal posts at the north end of the field.
 Michigan fans then charged the field to protect the goal posts.
 Fist fights ensued, and the "rioting" continued for 20 minutes.
 Bachman's Spartans continued to dominate with a 25–6 victory in 1935, a 21–7 victory in 1936, and a 19–14 victory in 1937.

 1940: The Tom Harmon game

-In 1940, Michigan defeated Michigan State by a 21 to 14 score.
+In 1940, Michigan defeated Michigan State College by a 21 to 14 score.
 Michigan halfback Tom Harmon scored all 21 points for Michigan, running for three touchdowns and kicking the extra points as well.
 Harmon went on to win the 1940 Heisman Trophy.

-1947: Crisler's "Mad Magicians" spoil "Biggie" Munn's debut
+1947: Crisler's "Mad Magicians" spoil Biggie Munn's debut

-In 1947, "Biggie" Munn took over as Michigan State's head coach.
+In 1947, Biggie Munn took over as Michigan State College's head coach.
 Munn had been an assistant coach at Michigan under Fritz Crisler from 1938 to 1945.
 On September 27, 1947, Munn made his debut as the Spartans' head coach, playing his former mentor in Ann Arbor.
 In one of the first televised football games in the State of Michigan (broadcast on WWJ-TV), Michigan won by a 55–0 score, outgaining the Spartans by 504 yards to 56.
 The 1947 Michigan team, regarded as one of the best in school history, became known as the "Mad Magicians".
 Michigan went on to complete back-to-back undefeated seasons in 1947 and 1948.

 1950 to 1953: Munn's Spartans win four in a row

-For the second time in series history, Michigan State won four consecutive games against Michigan from 1950 to 1953.
+For the second time in series history, Michigan State College won four consecutive games against Michigan from 1950 to 1953.
 In these peak years of the "Biggie" Munn era, the Spartans lost only two games in four years.
 The 1950 team was ranked No. 8 and defeated Michigan, 14–7.
 The 1951 team was ranked No. 2 and defeated Michigan, 25–0.
 The undefeated 1952 team won the national championship and defeated Michigan, 27–13.
 And the 1953 team was ranked No. 3, won the Big Ten championship in its first year of conference play, and defeated Michigan, 14–6.